 According to security researchers, the exploited vulnerability existed in outdated versions of two WordPress themes and was capable of taking complete control of the targeted WordPress website.

-According to securty vendor Sucuri, multiple code injections of were included in the attacks with injections ranging from ad scripts coming from established ad networks like shorte.st to new domains created specifically for those attacks.
+According to security vendor Sucuri, multiple code injections were included in the attacks with injections ranging from ad scripts coming from established ad networks like shorte.st to new domains created specifically for those attacks.

-These scripts led to a chain or directs to various scam and advertising websites.
+These scripts led to a chain or directly to various scams and advertising websites.